cobleg/EnergyFinancialMarkets/Australian-carbon-credit-units.md

 # Issues
 Professor Andrew Macintosh, an environmental law and policy expert, has cited the following problems with the ACCU scheme as currently implemented:
 - Most of the carbon credits that have been approved did not represent real or new cuts in greenhouse gas emissions.
-- Serious integrity issues with either the design or administration of the scheme
+- Serious integrity issues with either the design or administration of the scheme.
+For example, the human-induced forest regeneration projects have not delivered a material increase in forest area.

 [@mortonAustraliaCarbonCredit2022]